 - Are we meeting the needs of your community members?

 - Are there any areas of our business we could be doing better?

-If you are a newly opened practice, it is highly likely you covered these questions recently, however they are just as relevant for practices that have been operating for many years.
-New practices may have opened in your area, new housing developments could provide new opportunities, or demographics of your patients may have changed.
+If you are a newly opened practice, it is highly likely you covered these questions recently.
+But these are just as relevant for practices that have been operating for many years.
+New practices may have opened in your area, new housing developments could provide new opportunities, or the demographics of your patients may have changed.
 Ensuring your research is accurate and up-to-date will allow you to have a better understanding of your practice and where you should be heading.

 Good business planning takes time and should be carefully undertaken to ensure you can create the best goals and outcomes for your practice.
 It’s an activity that needs dedicated effort and not something that can be completed in a couple of hours at the end of a busy day or when the practice has a lull in patients.